samerlahoud/wiot/assignment-a2-LoRaWAN-hands-on.md

 ### 🤔 Bonus Challenge FAQ

-**Q: Do I need to write Python code?**
-A: No!
-Just use MQTT Explorer that you already set up in Part 1.

 **Q: How do I know if I'm still connected?**
 A: Watch MQTT Explorer - if you see new packets appearing with recent timestamps, you're connected.
 The RSSI chart will also update in real-time.